 Pfefferlechner Tavern & Brewery is far more than a charming place to eat and drink — it is a culturally engaging experience you will cherish.
 Find out why an evening here should be on your South Tyrol trip itinerary.

-WHEN IT COMES to a night out, nothing is more quintessentially South Tyrolean than an evening of revelry paired with hearty fare and delicious drink at a rustic tavern.
+When it comes to a night out, nothing is more quintessentially South Tyrolean than an evening of revelry paired with hearty fare and delicious drink at a rustic tavern.
 Such fire-lit merriment has tamed appetites and kindled bellows of good cheer over the Alps for centuries.

 In fact, Pfefferlechner was recently awarded the 2020 Travelers’ Choice Award from TripAdvisor.
 This coveted award spotlights the very best destinations based on user reviews and ratings.

-Refreshment for the Soul
+Replenishing the Soul

 Walking into Pfefferlechner you could easily assume the old-world farmhouse ambiance is what makes the tavern bustle.
 But that would only be because you have not let your lips savor a freshly poured beer yet.